hsatri/RootMe1/README.md

 🔴️Task 3: Getting a shell

-	⚠️Find a form to upload and get a reverse shell, and find the flag.
+	⚠️Find a form to upload and get a reverse shell, and find the flag?
 		step1:
 			git clone https://github.com/pentestmonkey/php-reverse-shell.git
 			chmod +x *